Michigan Labor History Society

 6-8pm

 Michigan Labor History Society will premier a new power-point presentation on labor history, available to show at schools, unions, and community groups.
 We will also have a brief program observing the 20th anniversary of the start of the Detroit Newspaper Strike, and the 80th anniversaries of Social Security and the Wagner National Labor Relations Act.
-Food and refreshments by the Wobbly Kitchen.
-Free admission.

 Wednesday